When I was a kid, summer meant beach balls, pool noodles, squirt guns, and sand buckets… All fun, but all plastic!

 Hevea

 How cute are these fins!?
-These kids’ flippers are made out of 100% natural rubber, which means they’re plastic-free.
+These kids’ flippers are made out of 100% natural rubber.
 The heel tab and open toe design make it easy for your child to put these flippers off and on.
 The foot pockets are flexible and soft, too, so your child can play comfortably when you hang out at the beach.

 They also carry other products like bath toys, pacifiers, and teethers.